jagodevreede/sdkman-ui/README.md

 This project aims to offer a Graphical User Interface for [SDKMAN](https://sdkman.io/).

 > [!NOTE]
-> This project is still under heavy development and testing.
-And is not yet ready for public use!

-> [!NOTE]
 > Primary focus for now is to create a UI for windows, other OS's will come later.
 > Also only Java and Maven candidates are available in the first version, other candidates will be added later.